 Paso Robles Wine Festival

 The Paso Robles Wine Festival celebrates Paso Robles Wine Country — a land of rich heritage, rural beauty and world-class wines.
 Hosted by the Paso Robles Wine Country Alliance, this special wine festival is created for the wine adventurer.
 Weekend activities occur at more than 150 wineries and include wine experiences such as barrel tastings, artisanal food pairings, and live music.
 Explore Paso Robles Wine Country with four days of wine tastings, winemaker dinners, exclusive excursions, live music, and more!

 Art in the Park

 Paso Robles Art in the Park is the largest and highest quality art show in the County of San Luis Obispo, and one of the most popular along the Central Coast.
 Occurring twice a year, in April and October, the event attracts hundreds of artists and art connoisseurs.
 Located in Downtown City Park, this exciting event brings together craft workers and independent artists to showcase and sell their artwork.
 Come discover Paso's creative side with over 130 booths, free admission and free parking.

-Paso Robles Olive Festival
+Paso Robles Olive Oil and Lavender Festival

 It’s all about olives during the annual Paso Robles Olive Festival.
 Bring the entire family to Downtown City Park for a day dedicated to Paso Robles area olives including sampling, vendors, demonstrations and an olive dish-cooking contest.
 Check out the mobile olive oil press, or take a stroll through Culinary Row to entice your epicurean fancy with local artisanal, farm-fresh food, and be sure to try the olive oil ice cream!